Turing Video-based Cognitive Tests to Handle Entangled Concepts: Identifying entanglement in physics and cognition

-Essentially, entanglement manifests itself when the probabilities of a coincidence measurement on $S_{12}$ cannot be written as products of probabilities of measurements on the component entities $S_1$ and $S_2$.
-Hence, entanglement is a property of the relation between the coincidence measurements and measurements on the component entities.
-Only when the additional symmetry mentioned above, i.e. the marginal law being satisfied, is present in all coincidence measurements, the entanglement of these different coincidence measurements can be captured in a state of the composite entity.
-If this is true for all coincidence measurements, one can prove that there is only one isomorphism connecting $\mathbb{C}^{4}$ with $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$, and $\mathbb{C}^{4}$ can be directly replaced by $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$ in that case.
-This means that the situation usually reported in modern manuals of quantum theory is exceptional and not the general one \cite{aertssozzo2014}.
-In this general situation, where the marginal law is empirically violated, no unique isomorphism exists between $\mathbb{C}^{4}$ and $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$.
+Essentially, entanglement manifests itself when the probabilities of a joint measurement on $S_{12}$ cannot be written as products of probabilities of measurements on the component entities $S_1$ and $S_2$.
+Hence, entanglement is a property of the relation between the joint measurements and measurements on the component entities.
+Only when the additional symmetry mentioned above, i.e. the marginal law conditions being satisfied, is present in all joint measurements, the entanglement of these different joint measurements can be captured in a state of the composite entity.
+If this is true for all joint measurements, one can prove that there is only one isomorphism connecting $\mathbb{C}^{4}$ with $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$, and $\mathbb{C}^{4}$ can be directly replaced by $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$ in that case.
+This means that the situation usually reported in modern manuals of quantum theory is exceptional and not the general one \citep{aertssozzo2014}.
+In this general situation, where the marginal law conditions are empirically violated, no unique isomorphism exists between $\mathbb{C}^{4}$ and $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$, hence entanglement cannot by captured only by the state.
+As a matter of fact, empirical violations of Equations (\ref{marginal1}) and (\ref{marginal2}) have been identified in cognitive domains, as anticipated above, but also in physical domains \citep{adenierkhrennikov2007,adenierkhrennikov2016,bednorz2017,deraedt2012,kupczynski2017}.
+So far, however, relatively little attention in physics has been paid to the violation of the marginal law conditions in physical tests on entangled quantum quantities, and usually the explanation is sought in artifacts of the measurement process \citep{adenierkhrennikov2016}.
+Because our research group has been one of the first to encounter empirical violations of the CHSH inequality in cognition and, at the same time, a violation of the marginal law conditions \citep{aertssozzo2011}, our attention has been focused on the presence of both violations even in these early years, which includes situations where such violation appeared in tests on entangled physical entities \citep{adenierkhrennikov2007}.

+Thus, we devote the next section to outline the rationale underlying our approach to entanglement and its novelties with respect to more known approaches.